Emergent Hierarchy in Localized States of Organic Quantum Chains: Introduction

 \section{Introduction}

 Organic Quantum Chains (OQC) are a class of carbon-based systems that exhibit peculiar electronic and structural properties due to their quasi-one-dimensional architecture \cite{Nature2021, Paschke2025, Shu2018,Zhao2024}.
 These systems are composed of conjugated organic molecules arranged in a chain-like fashion, enabling efficient charge transport and tunable electronic behavior.
-The properties of OQCs make them promising candidates for applications in molecular electronics, optoelectronics, and quantum-spin computing \cite{Bhat2023, Fabian2025, Dubin2006, Zhao2024, Su2025, Zhao2025}.
+The properties of OQCs make them promising candidates for applications in molecular electronics, optoelectronics, and quantum-spin computing \cite{Bhat2023, Fabian2025, Dubin2006, Zhao2024, Su2025, Zhao2025,doi:10.1021/jacs.5c03736}.
 Such low-dimensional systems have been synthesized employing self-assembly within chemical routes and direct manipulation with scanning microscope tips \cite{Zhong2021}.

 Moreover, when constructed exclusively from carbon-based molecular building blocks (e.g., polycyclic aromatic hydrocarbons, graphene nanoribbons, or conjugated polymers), these systems exhibit emergent electronic localization, topological, and magnetic properties absent in bulk materials \cite{Kempkes2023,Chen2024,Schwab2015,PereiraJunior2020}.
 Very recently, nanoscaled chains were synthesized during a growth process of organic molecules on a gold substrate \cite{Nature2021}.

-Stable macrocycle quantum corrals composed of twelve molecular units, marked with a red arrow in Fig.~\ref{fig:setup}(b), are also generated, providing new designed quantum states.
+Stable macrocycle quantum corrals composed of twelve molecular units, marked with a red arrow in Fig.~\ref{fig:setup}(a), are also generated, providing new designed quantum states.
 Such structures have a precursor unit composed of four hexagons and one pentagon, as depicted in Fig.~\ref{fig:setup}(b).
 In the sequence, Fig.~\ref{fig:setup}(c) shows the building pair process in the construction of an OQC, exemplified in Fig.~\ref{fig:setup}(d) as an N$_1$-OQC.
 In this work, we employ various theoretical frameworks for modeling OQCs, with a focus on their electronic structure, quantum transport properties, and potential applications.
-By combining density functional theory (DFT) with Green's function (GF) formalism, we provide a detailed understanding of the fundamental properties of OQC and their implications for next-generation molecular devices.
+By combining DFT with Green's function formalism, we provide a detailed understanding of the fundamental properties of OQC and their implications for next-generation molecular devices.